 Next, lay the woody material into the dug-out area, starting with large logs or downed trees.
 Add a layer of branches and twigs.
 A mix of hard and softwoods is recommended.
 Avoid using woods that are slow to rot such as locust, cedar, or redwood or any that release toxins that inhibit plant growth such as black walnut.

-- Then, water the layers well.
-“When it sprouts mushrooms, you know it’s wet,” says Tim Murphy, a gardener in Kingston, New York.
+Then, water the layers well.
+“When it sprouts mushrooms, you know it’s wet enough,” says Tim Murphy, a gardener in Kingston, New York.
 Fill in any cracks or spaces with grass, leaf litter, and manure.
 “The tighter the better,” he adds.

 If you build this in the fall, let the whole thing settle over the winter and it will be ready for planting next spring.

 In the first year, the pile will need watering as the wood breaks down.
-The rotting wood will also be using up nitrogen that would otherwise be going to your plants so it is recommended that you plant legumes the first year since they produce their own nitrogen.
+The rotting wood will also be using up nitrogen that would otherwise be going to your plants, so it’s recommended that you plant legumes the first year since they produce their own nitrogen.

 Note that the greater the mass, the greater the water retention.
 Experienced hügel gardeners have found that if the beds are high enough, they don’t require irrigation at all after the second year.
 Steep beds also mean more surface area for planting; plus, their height makes harvesting easier.